graphology/graphology/specs/proposition3.md

 * *type* `string` [`mixed`]: Type of the graph.
 One of `directed`, `undirected` or `mixed`.
 * *map* `boolean` [`false`]: Should the graph accept references as keys like a `Map`?
 * *multi* `boolean` [`true`]: Should the graph accept parallel edges.
-* *edgeIdGenerator* `function`: Function the graph will use to generate edges' added through the #.addSingleEdge method (probably using uuid v4 compressed through base64 or base91).
+* *edgeIdGenerator* `function`: Function used by the graph to generate id for the edges' added through the #.addEdge method (probably using uuid v4 compressed through base64 or base91).
 * *hashDelimiter* `string`: String delimiter used to compose string hashes when required.
 * *indexes* `object`: Handling the index' configuration (lazyness, precomputation etc.)